davekirby/EFFProject/report/PROJ_KirbyD.md

 The `observation_space` and `action_space` are subclasses of `gym.spaces.Space` and will be one of several types.
 The most common are:

 1. `Discrete(n)` - the observation or action is a single integer in a range 0-n.
 2. `Box(low, high, shape, dtype)` a numpy array of the given shape and dtype where the values are bounded by the high and low values.
 This may be a simple linear array or multidimensional.
-For example the Atari games often have an observation space of `Box(low=0, high=255, shape=(210, 160, 3), dtype=np.uint8)`, where the Box is a 3-dimensional representation of the screen pixels.
+For example the Atari games often have an observation space of `Box(low=0, high=255, shape=(210, 160, 3), dtype=np.uint8)`, where the Box is a 3-dimensional representation of the screen pixel RGB values.

 Other types of observational space exist, such as dicts or tuples of spaces, but they are rarely used in practice.